HTTPS component

 sudo update-ca-certificates -v

-If there is an error message indicating that the command was not found, install its package from the repository:
+If you receive an error message indicating that the command is not found, install the package from the repository with this command:

 sudo apt install -y ca-certificates